apache/spark/docs/running-on-yarn.md

   <td>
     The initial interval in which the Spark application master eagerly heartbeats to the YARN ResourceManager when there are pending container allocation requests.
 It should be no larger than
     <code>spark.yarn.scheduler.heartbeat.interval-ms</code>.
-The allocation interval will double on
+The allocation interval will doubled on
     successive eager heartbeats if pending containers still exist, until
     <code>spark.yarn.scheduler.heartbeat.interval-ms</code> is reached.
   </td>